gladuz/soccernet-caption-deltalab/README.md

 --gpt_type gpt2 \
 --NMS_threshold 0.7
 ```
 Replace `path/to/SoccerNet` with the local path for Soccernet dataset's `caption-2024` folder.
 Other options are listed in `main.py`.
-The results should be around 26 in METEOR.
+The results should be around 26 in METEOR_loose_test_pt.

 ## Main parameters
 - `--gpt_type`: language model. `gpt2` or `gpt2-medium`.
 It will load the weights from huggingface by default.